-Students demonstrating full financial need may be eligible for full or partial waiving of deposit(s) by applying to the student financial services office.
+Students demonstrating full financial need may be eligible for full or partial waiving of deposit(s) by applying to the financial aid office.
 Housing and tuition deposits for new students are not refundable.

 Housing deposits for continuing students are refundable if: (1) students provide written notice to the dean of students office by July 1 for fall semester or January 20 for spring semester.
-Notice must be received by those dates for a refund to the granted; or (2) the student is dismissed by
+Notice must be received by those dates for a refund to the granted; or (2) the student is dismissed by action of the Committee on Academic Standing or the Judicial Board.